Skip to main content

 tip

-You may open multiple dialogs for the same parameter, prepare a different value in each of them and then use their set buttons - for fast switching between the prepared values.
+You can open multiple dialogs for the same parameter, prepare different values in each, and then use their set buttons for quick switching between the prepared values.

 notice